Bias correction of satellite and reanalysis products for daily rainfall occurrence and intensity: Conclusion

 \section{Conclusion}

-This study rigorously evaluated a a comprehensive suite of BC methods, including statistical approaches (LOCI, QM), machine learning (SVR, GPR), and hybrid techniques (LOCI-GPR, QM-GPR), applied to seven SREs across 38 stations in Ghana and Zambia, aimed at assessing their performance in rainfall detection and intensity estimation.
+This study rigorously evaluated a comprehensive suite of bias correction (BC) methods, including statistical approaches (LOCI, QM), and machine learning (SVR, GPR), applied to seven satellite rainfall estimates (SREs) across 38 stations in Ghana and Zambia, aiming to assess their performance in rainfall detection and intensity estimation.
+Notably, the LOCI method was implemented using a constrained version introduced in this work to prevent the generation of unrealistically high rainfall values observed with the original approach.

-LOCI, QM, QM-GPR, and LOCI-GPR applied on the SREs all resulted in high detection capability (POD $\ge$ 0.80) at all stations in Ghana and Zambia, and can potentially be used for drought related applications.
-A further useful step, not highlighted in enough in previous studies, and was beyond the scope of our work, is to study the distribution of these dry days for the capture of dry spells.
-This will provide more context for certain applications.

-All the BC methods, when applied on the SREs, captured the seasonality patterns in the observed data, especially LOCI, QM, QM-GPR, and LOCI-GPR across almost all stations in the two countries, which can potentially be used for seasonality studies.
-LOCI and QM are recommended for these locations, given their superior performance in other contexts.

-The study found no consistent and clear improvement in the detection of heavy and violent rainfall events by SREs through the evaluated BC methods, which usually resulted in POD $\leq$ 0.2.
-Future work should specifically target these extreme events.
+The study demonstrates that BC methods can significantly enhance the utility of SREs for hydrological applications in Ghana and Zambia.
+The ENACTS product, which uniquely integrates a large number of station records, emerged as the most amenable to corrections in Zambia, with nearly all BC methods successfully reducing mean error in daily rainfall amounts across most stations in Zambia (Figure \ref{bc_me<sre_me_zm_gh}a).
+However, its performance was not consistently high at Moorings, a station not incorporated into the ENACTS product.
+This indicates that the product’s performance may be less reliable at independent stations, highlighting the need for further validation at additional independent locations.